lamhq/tech-notes/pages/devops/aws/compute/beanstalk.md

 ## What Does Elastic Beanstalk Do?

-Elastic Beanstalk is your main stop for everything PaS in AWS.
+Elastic Beanstalk is your main stop for everything PaaS in AWS.
 Let your developers worry about development!

 It is meant to deploys and scales your web applications, including the web application server platform.